HackYourFuture-CPH/hyf-serverless-course/week2/lesson-plan.md

 ### 1. Storage overview

-Cloud storage is a useful and fundemental offering from cloud vendors with great flexibility for creating serverless applications (among other things).
+Cloud storage is a useful and fundemental offering from cloud vendors with great flexibility for serverless storage.
 We can use it to store files/objects in given "buckets".
 This includes serving a static website.

-Cloud storage can also be used to store large files (there is no limit to storage, so we have infinite scalability).
-We can likewise move, transform and procces these files by other jobs/services for our data jobs.
+Cloud storage can also be used to store, move, transform and process large files by other jobs/services for our data jobs, also known as an [ETL Pipeline](https://www.snowflake.com/guides/etl-pipeline#:~:text=An%20ETL%20pipeline%20is%20the,and%20move%20it%20to%20another.).

-S3 can likewise trigger events on file actions, e.g on file upload or file deletion (as we will see in week4 4).
-Files can also contain specific security rules for access.
+S3 can likewise trigger events on file actions, e.g on file upload or file deletion (as we will see in week4).
+Files and buckets can also contain security rules for access which means we can tailor custom access for a great deal of use cases where security is important.

 ### 2. Static web hosting